August 22nd - 28th, 2019

 Fishing between photo excursions is possible.
 Each guest can have their salmon cleaned and packaged to take home with them.

 Dan will be there for anyone who has questions about camera settings, digital workflow, or anything else related to photography.
-We’ll return to the lodge for lunch and have some time to download cards or take a rest.
-We’ll return to the field to photograph in the late afternoon.
+We’ll return to the lodge for lunch and have some time to download cards or rest before heading back into the field to photograph in the late afternoon.
 A great dinner will be awaiting when we return, perhaps fresh salmon or halibut.
 We finish the days with a good night’s sleep.

 Wednesday, August 28 (B)